preeti-t/preeti-t/README.md

-### Hi there 👋 Welcome to my profile.
+## Hi, My name is Preeti👋 Welcome to my profile.

-I am a telecomm engineer, learing Coding and  happy to be a part of HYF team.
+### I am a telecomm engineer, learing Coding and  happy to be a part of HYF team.

 About me: I am Indian national residing in Brussels, Belgium.